-Relation-priority depth-first planning
+3.2.6 Relation-priority depth-first planning

-This planning strategy requires additional information that must be pre-specified in the ontology and attached to each relation.
-These information consist of ordering annotations assigned to relations, and specifying a partial order among those relations having the same domain concept.
+This planning strategy, inspired by [Galanis and Androutsopoulos, 2007], requires additional information that must be pre-specified in the ontology and attached to each relation.
+This information consists of ordering annotations assigned to relations, and specifies a partial order among those relations having the same domain concept.
 This translates into a priority value assigned to each discourse unit, and valid only locally within each set of discourse units which are siblings in the discourse tree.